 What is retargeting?

 You visited one website and checked out a mobile but didn’t but.
 While browsing through facebook or google or any blog, you are seeing the same mobile again and again with different messaging.
 That is retargeting.
 It is a way of re-engaging customers.

 Retargeting is a way to reach out to the customers who have visited your website or your ads.
 You can re-target users on different digital platforms.
 In your retargeting campaign, try to use emotions as a trigger to send notifications.

 Why is Retargeting a must?

-As per SaleCycle, chances of conversion is very high, when you retarget the user within 1 hour.
+As per SaleCycle, chances of conversion are very high, when you retarget the user within 1 hour.
 One of the ways to get back the visitors to your site at lower costs is through retargeting.
 Since you already have this customer footprint on your website, it’s retargeting them becomes easier.
-Moreover, retargeting cost is less than regular targeting and the ROI is huge.
+Moreover, the retargeting cost is less than regular targeting and the ROI is huge.
 Retargeting ads are created to target those who had visited your website.

-To get best out of your retargeting marketing, make a strong plan.
+To get the best out of your retargeting marketing, make a strong plan.
 Every retargeting campaign should have a goal.

 Intent/Stage based Retargeting

-Every visitor is different and your retargeting should also be according to which stage user is currently in.
+Every visitor is different and your retargeting should also be according to which stage the user is currently in.
 Below is the basic sales cycle:

 Top Funnel: This is where all your new visitors come first.
 People come to visit your site to browse or for general information.
 They do not show any interest in any specific product.
 In the retargeting campaigns for these visitors: